aureliusenterprise/aurelius-atlas-documentation/docs/onboard-datasources.md

 #### 4. Integrate and Test

 - Use Apache Atlas API and our [our data model](https://github.com/aureliusenterprise/aurelius/tree/main/libs/m4i-atlas-core) to ingest the data.
-This can be done with the `ATLAS` user, for examples, see the onboarding with Kafka example.
+This can be done with the `ATLAS` user, for an example see the onboarding with Kafka example.

 - Verify that the ingested data aligns with the governance model.